dreamcatcher-tech/network/Inbox/2024-05-08 1011 sessions vs home.md

 How is the relationship of parent and child carried on between git checkouts ?
 Is it only within the context of chainland that this relationship exists ?

+The chain config, and whom it accepts controls from should be in the git repo somewhere.
+The root io.json seems the appropriate place to set this.
+If a child branch wants to create a new repo, then it needs to contact the root branch, and this would then make the request to system.

+Multi parent means the bill is split how ?

+Cloning where there is no .io.json means what ?

+But which is the master branch and where is this stored ?

+What does free floating mean ?
+So not everything needs a parent ?

+ls all the repos should read from the base branch

+???? should the base branch hash be part of every action anyway ?
+So in .io.json, each commit we always say what the head of main branch is, to have consistent view of the inter repo states ?

+Branches still coordinate with each other in a trusted single execution environment.
+Inter repo can be arbitrarily delayed.
+Branches can be forked, so a new version can occur that gets merged back in ?